Ddd1945/chrono-adventure/README.md

 Video Game that was created with phaser JS, HTML, CSS, Tiled.

 # INSTALLATION
-Run command npm install to install all required dependencies.
+Run command <i>npm install</i> to install all required dependencies.

 # DEVELOPMENT
-Run command npm start to run local webpack-dev-server with livereload and autocompile on localhost
+Run command <i>npm start</i> to run local webpack-dev-server with livereload and autocompile on localhost

 # DEPLOYMENT
-Run command npm run build to build current application
+Run command <i>npm run build</i> to build current application

 # SPECIAL THANKS TO: